-For all tummy tuck patients at our Missoula-area practice, recovery questions are an important topic.
+For all tummy tuck patients at our Kalispell-area practice, recovery questions are an important topic.
 The procedure is known for having a longer recovery time than most other cosmetic surgery operations.
 We want to make sure our patients feel prepared, informed, and comfortable before undergoing surgery.

 Before this transformative experience, it’s smart to do plenty of research.
 Here’s some advice that will make recovering from your tummy tuck as smooth and comfortable as possible.